Flows¶

 Built-in Flows¶

-UE-MCP ships with a default flow you can run out of the box.
+UE-MCP ships with three built-in flows you can run out of the box.

 Beacon¶